alexthayn/gasstation/README.md

 - Start with 2 pumps

-- Fuel Tanks get reffiled, get emptied by pumps
+- Fuel Tanks get refilled, get emptied by pumps

-- Store knows amoutn of fuel in each tank
+- The store knows the amount of fuel in each tank

-- Pumps need to select correct type of gas (Pump Accuracy set to 0.1 gallns)
+- Pumps need to select the correct type of gas (Pump Accuracy set to 0.1 gallons)

 Phase 2:

-- Event if tank is getting close to needing a refil
+- Event: if the tank is getting close to needing a refill

-- Event if tank is empty
+- Event: if the tank is empty

 - Thread safe!
 Make test cases to prove it